jief666/Building-Thunderbird/Readme.md

-## Thunderbird 60.5.3 build scripts
+## Thunderbird build scripts

-These scripts will build Thunderbird, leaving no trace outside the build folder.

-Tested on El Capitan and High Sierra.
-Doesn't work on Mojave and after because of deprecation of stdlibc++.

-Jan 2025 : doesn't compile any more because of brew trying to download from now invalid URLs.
-Maybe fixable, but who want to compile version 60.5.3 in 2025?
+Portable and duplicable build script for building Thunderbird 78.12.0 on macOS.
+Tested on Mojave in January 2025.

+### Why:

+People usually have only one install of brew per computer.
+This makes it impossible to use different version of a dependency needed for different projects, or different version of the same project.
+Often, if you need to compile on old project (by old, I mean few months!) your brew repository evolved, installed formula has been upgraded and your compilation, that works great few months ago, is broken.

-### How to use :
+### How to use.

 Clone the repository into any folder of your choice.
+Switch to a branch to choose which version of Thunderbird you'd like to compile.

 Launch "./Build on macOS [debug|release]".
 If the parameter is omitted, debug will be used.

-Everything will be downloaded and setup in the chosen folder, including a local installation of brew and a local installation of rust.
+Everything will be downloaded and setup in the chosen folder, including a local installation of brew.

+- Local rust is installed in "local_rust"
 - Local brew is installed in "local_brew"
-- Local rust is installed in "local_rustc"
 - MacOS SDK is installed in "MacOSX10.11.sdk"
 - Thunderbird sources are installed in "thunderbird-{version}"

-### Offline use
+### Offline use.

 All source downloads are stored in an "offline" sub folder.

 After a first successful build, the offline folder will contain everything needed to re-run offline.

-To restart a compilation from scratch, without any internet access, delete "local_brew", "local_rustc", "MacOSX10.11.sdk" and "thunderbird-{version}" and re-launch "Build on macOS".
+To restart a compilation from scratch, without any internet access, delete "local_brew", "MacOSX10.11.sdk" and "thunderbird-{version}", keep"offline" and re-launch "Build on macOS".

-### Modify/Debug the scripts
+### Modify/Debug the scripts.

 Issue these commands:

 - source "./Build on macOS env"

 Then, you can issue commands and copy/paste commands from the scripts.
-For example, you can use the brew command, you can go into the "thunderbird-60.5.3" sources folder and issue "./mach build", etc.
+For example, you can use the brew command, you can go into the thunderbird sources folder and issue "./mach build", etc.

-### Modify Thunderbird
+### Modify Thunderbird.

 To help modify Thunderbird, you can use the Xcode project located in the dev folder.
 One target calls the build script "./Build on macOS".